InfMCre/Angular-Demo/README.md

 @Component({
   selector: 'app-root',
   imports: [
-    RouterOutlet, // if we have router outlet into html
+    RouterOutlet, // only if we have router outlet "<router-outlet/>"" into html
-    // NEXT LINE
+    // NEXT LINE to use links.
     RouterLink
   ],
   templateUrl: './app.html',